Holistic Consultant - Gold Coast - Canungra

 Thai Chi recommends an exercise of raising both arms to a horizontal level wile bending the knees, do that 100 times daily.

 Other exercises concentrate on releasing Nitric Oxide into the bloodstream for vasodilation. - Interval training works well to do that.
-A short time of high intensity training 4 ours apart will release Nitric Oxide from the body into the blood stream.
+A short time of high intensity training 4 hours apart will release Nitric Oxide from the body into the blood stream.

 NOTE: Many drugs and over-the-counter substances are known to raise blood pressure.
 These include steroids, oral contraceptives, NSAIDS (such as ibuprofen and aspirin), appetite suppressants, nasal decongestants, and certain antidepressants. - Evaluate carefully what you are taking.